5.2.7 Tools

 {

-"src_module_id": 203, // ID of the module where the Trigger occurs.
+"src_module_id": 203, // Module ID where the Trigger originates.

 "trigger_type": 1110, // Trigger type ID.

-"level": 1, // Priority of the Trigger event.
+"level": 1, // Priority level of the Trigger event.

 "desc": "", // Description of the Trigger module.

-"duration_ts_back": 5000, // Duration of recording after Trigger occurred.
+"duration_ts_back": 5000, // Duration (in ms) to record after the Trigger occurs.

-"duration_ts_front": 3000 // Duration of recording before Trigger occurred.
+"duration_ts_front": 3000 // Duration (in ms) to record before the Trigger occurs.

 }